learn-co-curriculum/truthiness-in-ruby-readme/README.md

 # Truthiness

 ## Objectives

-1. Recognize boolean values in Ruby
-2. Understand why the concept of truthiness is significant in programming
+1. Recognize the significance of truthiness in programming.
-3. Learn what is truthy and what is falsey in Ruby
+2. Identify boolean values in Ruby.

+Bonus:

+1. Determine truthiness with the double-bang operator (`!!`).

 ## Introduction